ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 Licenses can be very long and challenging to read, and many use very specific legal terminology so they can try to be as clear to lawyers as possible; unfortunately, this usually means that it's less clear to normal people.
 Some licenses have a FAQ section or a human-readable summary to help you understand what they are doing (e.g. the Creative Commons licenses).
 There are some very new, somewhat experimental software licenses written in plain English for everyday people (e.g. the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0)), but they are not widely used; and I am not aware of similar licenses for hardware.

+## How are licenses enforced?

+Usually enforcement of licenses is done to gain compliance from license violators rather than to collect legal damages for the license violation.
+In practice, legal enforcement of open-source licenses can be difficult or infeasible for community projects.
+Outside the courts, enforcement can be done by naming license violators as a way of raising the stakes on their community goodwill and reputation.
+Even so, discovery of license violations may be difficult.
+Thus, for our projects, the open-source license serves less as a legal hammer to wield against others and more as a strong encouragement of the values and practices we want people to follow if they use/share/etc. our work.

 ## Can we just use Creative Commons for everything?

 This might not do what you think it will do.